Presidency of Néstor Kirchner: Human rights

+Renewal of the Supreme Court of Justice

+During the 1990s, the Court was harshly criticized for lacking sufficient independence from the Executive Branch.
+In fact, many of its members were accused of forming an "automatic majority" that always ruled in favor of the Government's interests.
+During 2003, the year Néstor Kirchner assumed the presidency, magistrates Julio Nazareno, Adolfo Vásquez, and Guillermo López resigned before the possibility of being removed through impeachment, while Eduardo Moliné O'Connor was removed from office at the end of the same year.

+Since 19 June 2003, by presidential decree, all candidates to join the Supreme Court have had to go through a stage of public exposure that must be presented by the Executive Branch in the main media outlets throughout the country.
+The curriculum vitae of the nominee (or nominees) must be published and promoted on the Ministry of Justice website and may be discussed by NGOs, law associations, universities, human rights organizations, and any citizen who so wishes.
+After a period of three months, the president, weighing the support and opposition to the candidacy, is authorized to present the nomination to the Senate, which must decide whether or not to approve the person proposed by the president as a member of the Court, requiring a two-thirds majority for such approval.

+The renewal of the Supreme Court of Justice during the first years of the Kirchner Government, with the appointment of Dr. Eugenio Zaffaroni in 2003, and Drs.
+Elena Highton de Nolasco and Carmen Argibay in 2004, was seen and is usually recognized by the opposition as a positive step, which grants greater independence to the Judiciary, balances the Court ideologically, and gives it greater gender parity.
+Argibay was a feminist, a militant atheist, and supported the decriminalization of abortion, while Zaffaroni (the first to be appointed through the public nomination method) is politically classified as center-left.

 2005 elections

 Kirchner saw the 2005 parliamentary elections as a means to confirm his political power, since Carlos Menem's defection in the second round of the 2003 presidential elections had not allowed Kirchner to receive the large number of votes that surveys predicted.
 Kirchner explicitly stated that the 2005 elections would be like a mid-term plebiscite for his administration, and he actively participated in the campaign in most provinces.
 Due to internal disagreements, the Justicialist Party was not presented as such on the polls but split into several factions.
 Kirchner's Frente para la Victoria (FPV, Front for Victory) was overwhelmingly the winner (the candidates of the FPV got more than 40% of the national vote), following which many supporters of other factions (mostly those led by former presidents Eduardo Duhalde and Carlos Menem) migrated to the FPV.